pegasystems/docker-pega-web-ready/README.md

 CASSANDRA_JMX_METRICS_ENABLED | Enable reporting of DDS SDK metrics to a Java Management Extension (JMX) format for use by your organization to monitor your Cassandra service.
 Setting this property `false` disables metrics being exposed through the JMX interface; disabling also limits the metrics being collected using the DDS landing page. | `true`
 CASSANDRA_CSV_METRICS_ENABLED | Enable reporting of DDS SDK metrics to a Comma Separated Value (CSV) format for use by your organization to monitor your Cassandra service.
 If you enable this property, use the Pega Platform DSS: dnode/ddsclient/metrics/csv_directory to customize the filepath to which the deployment writes CSV files.
 By default, after you enable this property, CSV files will be written to the Pega Platform work directory. | `false`
-CASSANDRA_LOG_METRICS_ENABLED | Enable reporting of DDS SDK metrics to your Pega Platform logs. | `false`
+CASSANDRA_LOG_METRICS_ENABLED | Enable reporting of DDS SDK metrics to your Pega Platform logs. | `false` CASSANDRA_LOCAL_DATACENTER | Local Cassandra datacenter in a multi-datacenter Cassandra cluster. | CASSANDRA_DATACENTERS | List of all Cassandra datacenters in a multi-datacenter Cassandra cluster. |

 ### Hazelcast settings